GravitateDesignStudio/base-theme/README.md

 #### Included Libraries

-##### Embla Carousel

-[Embla Carousel](https://www.embla-carousel.com/) can be included via the `loadEmblaCarousel` method in `js/util/load-dependencies.js`.
-This method will include the library dynamically and return a promise with the Embla instance after a successful load.

 ### How To Build

 The following NPM script aliases have been include and can be run with `npm run <script-name>`: